What is phishing?

 Most phishing attacks are sent via email.
 In these techniques, the hacker sets up a fake domain that mimics a genuine organization and then sends lots of generic requests to an identified target through the mail.
-The fraudulent substitution always involves the replacement of characters such as using ‘n’ and ‘r’ (‘rn’)close to each other to appear as ‘m’.
-In some cases, the crooks may decide to use the organization’s name in the domain, such as [email protected], with the hopes that it will appear as ALIBABA in the target’s inbox.
+The fraudulent substitution always involves replacing characters, such as ‘n’ and ‘r’ (‘rn’)close to each other to appear as ‘m’.
+In some cases, the crooks may decide to use the organization’s name in the domain, such as [email protected], hoping that it will appear as ALIBABA in the target’s inbox.

-Because the technique is used on high profile individuals within an organization, the methodology does not employ the use of fake links and malicious URLs in breaching a system.
+Because the technique is used on high-profile individuals within an organization, the methodology does not employ fake links and malicious URLs in breaching a system.

-In the recent past, there have been increasing cases of whaling attacks on various sectors involving bogus tax returns.
-Tax forms are highly valuable to hackers as they contain a wealth of important information such as social security numbers, addresses, bank account information, and official full names of the targeted individual.
+There have been increasing cases of whaling attacks on various sectors involving bogus tax returns in the recent past.
+Tax forms are valuable to hackers.
+They contain a wealth of important information such as social security numbers, addresses, bank account information, and the targeted individual’s official full names.

 3. Vishing and Smishing

-When using either vishing or smishing techniques to hack a target, telephones replace emails as the primary method of communication.
+When using either vishing or smishing techniques to hack a target, telephones replace emails as the primary communication method.

 In smishing attacks, a cybercriminal sends phishing texts to a target through text messages using a telephone.
 The message is drafted and tuned just as the email could have been.
 The objective is to convince the victim that the message is from a legitimate or trusted source.

 In Vishing attacks, the cyber-criminal deceives its target through an actual phone call.

 One of the common tricks used by hackers to execute a vishing attack is posing as a fraud investigator.
 The attacker may pose to be from a card company or a bank and pretend to inform the target about accounts that were breached.